Pierre-Étienne de Perier

-Pierre-Étienne de Perier (31 October 1893 – 22 June 1968) was a French divisional general., Grand Officer of the Legion of Honour, and magazine editor.
+Pierre-Étienne de Perier (31 October 1893 – 22 June 1968) was a French divisional general, Grand Officer of the Legion of Honour, and magazine editor.

 Early life

 Origins

-Antoine Pierre-Étienne de Perier came from a family from Normandy.
-Its coat of arms bear "Silver, a fess of vert accompanied by four cinquefoils of the same laid one to each canton of the shield".
+Antoine Pierre-Étienne de Perier was a member of the de Perier family.
+Its coat of arms bears "Silver, a fess of vert accompanied by four cinquefoils of the same laid one to each canton of the shield".

-He was born on 31 October 1893 in Laghouat, French Algeria, to Antoine Léonor de Perier (1842-1908), commander of the 2nd Battalion of African Light Infantry and Officer of the Legion of Honour, and Louise Loubère (1862-1939), daughter of colonel Jean-Louis Loubère, governor of French Guiana.
+He was born on 31 October 1893 in Laghouat, French Algeria, to Antoine Léonor de Perier (1842–1908), commander of the 2nd Battalion of African Light Infantry and Officer of the Legion of Honour, and Louise Loubère (1862–1939), daughter of colonel Jean-Louis Loubère, governor of French Guiana.